 All prescribed or OTC medications are to be in the possession of the health assistant in the front office.
-Self administration of medications must be approved by administration with written medical direction and parental authorization as defined in the TMEMS Self Administration of Medications Policy.
-Violation of this policy will result in disciplinary action, including long-term suspension from school.
+Self administration of medications must be approved by administration with written medical direction and parental authorization as defined in the TMEMS Non-Emergency Prescription Medication and Over the Counter Medication at School Policy #328, TMEMS Carrying and Self Administering Albuterol Inhalers and Emergency Anaphylaxis Mediation Policy #342, and TMEMS Diabetes Management Policy #348.
+Violation of these policies will result in disciplinary action.